ajs123/KBikeBLE/README.md

 ### NOTES:
 * Important changes starting with v1.0: Default pin assignments in bike_interface.h have changed, and the default ADC reference is now Vdd.
 See Calibration_change.md for details.
 * Use Released v1.1 if intending to enable the FTMS service, to avoid an issue at startup with FTMS.
+* Note to Apple watch users: Once paired, your Apple watch may connect whenever KBikeBLE is started up with the watch within its Bluetooth range, preventing individual apps from connecting.
+Unless and until the apps you use acquire data via the watch, you may need to forget KBikeBLE in your Apple watch Bluetooth settings.

 ### Computer hardware
 This code is for an Adafruit nrf52840 Express microcontroller and a generic 128x64 OLED display (SH1106 driver in the development system).
 Modestly experienced programmers should be able to adapt the code pretty readily to any board with a Nordic nrf52840.
 The U8G2 display library will accommodate other 128x64 displays, with a change in just one line in the code.